 - More compact: Is smaller (117x91mm vs 133x100mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 168g or 29 percent) and is thus easier to take along.

 - More affordable: Was introduced into a lower priced category (35 percent cheaper at launch).

 - More modern: Was introduced somewhat (9 months) more recently.

 The above review scores should be interpreted with care, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+The ratings are only valid when referring to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.